survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 T> When using dynamic imports, specify file extension in the path as that keeps the context smaller and helps with performance.

+T> There's a full implementation of the idea in the _Internationalization_ chapter.

 {pagebreak}

 ## Combining multiple `require.context`s